Ethan-Pongon/CSE222/README.md

 # CSE222
 This program will take a hashtag as input and then attempt to determine whether there is positive or negative sentiment regarding that topic on Twitter.
+Positive and negative sentiments are identified based on learning done with previous tweets that were manually identified as positive or negative.
 The program will also output a word cloud built from the various tweets that contained the hashtag entered.